U.S. flag

 Clinical Description

 Cutaneous melanoma is the most commonly reported malignancy in individuals with POT1-TPD.
-The range of onset for first primary cutaneous melanoma is age 15 to 80 years [Robles-Espinoza et al 2014, Shi et al 2014].
-Multiple synchronous or metachronous primary cutaneous melanomas are common, with reports ranging from two primary melanomas to eight primary melanomas [Robles-Espinoza et al 2014].
-The time between diagnoses of first and second melanoma varied significantly (average ~9 years).
+The age of onset for first primary cutaneous melanoma ranges from 15 to 80 years [Robles-Espinoza et al 2014, Shi et al 2014].
+Multiple synchronous or metachronous primary cutaneous melanomas are common, with reports ranging from two primary melanomas to up to 20 primary melanomas [Robles-Espinoza et al 2014; Maas et al 2024; T Else, personal observation].
+The time between diagnoses of first and second melanoma varies significantly (average: ~9 years).

-Chronic lymphocytic leukemia (CLL).
-Disease-associated POT1 variants have been identified in familial CLL.
-A 3.6-fold increased risk for CLL was reported for individuals with POT1 germline variant p.Gln376Arg [Speedy et al 2016].
-This cohort also exhibited a younger average age of diagnosis than in sporadic CLL (59 years vs 70 years).
-POT1 variants have been identified on somatic testing of CLL (tumor tissue) (see Molecular Genetics, Cancer and Benign Tumors); Germline POT1 molecular testing can distinguish somatic and germline variants.
+CLL.
+Disease-associated POT1 variants have been identified in rare instances of familial CLL.
+POT1 variants have been identified on somatic testing of CLL (tumor tissue); germline POT1 molecular testing can distinguish somatic and germline variants.

-Other cancers reported in individuals with a germline POT1 variant include most notably differentiated thyroid cancer (4 families, 7 individuals) and colorectal cancer (3 individuals) [Chubb et al 2016].
-Several other benign and malignant neoplasias have been reported in individuals with a germline POT1 variant; data are too limited to determine if the POT1 variant is causative.
+Other cancers.
+Several other benign and malignant neoplasias have been reported in individuals with a germline POT1 variant [T Else, personal observation]; data are too limited to determine if the POT1 variant is causative.

 Genotype-Phenotype Correlations